 Don’t you ever forget to plan flexibility and mobility exercises in your classes!
-Every milimiter you can raise in your students range of motion will help them to prevent injuries…
+Every millimeter you can raise in your students’ range of motion will help them to prevent injuries…

-Explain them that and they will see stretching in a much more positive way… Especially your rigid adult students that abominate and suffer with flexibility and mobility training!!
+Explain them that and they will see stretching in a much more positive way… Especially your rigid adult students that abominate and suffer from flexibility and mobility training!!

 CONLUSION… PLYOMETRICS + PERIODIZED STRENGTH TRAINING

 Training adaptations in Change-of-Direction Speed become from stimulating both neural and elastic components and muscle contraction speed.

 The combination of eccentric force and reactive strength training with periodized weight training with scientific manipulation of volume will improve your Karateka’s Kata.

 Too much training volume, for example, can cause a dramatic decrease of Change of Direction Speed.
 Remember that “Less can be More”!!

 You need to develop three things in your students and athletes’ Kata: